PaddlePaddle/PaddleSeg/contrib/SegmentAnything/README.md

 ### 3. Segment the object with point or box prompts

-You can run the following commands to produce masks from different types of prompts including points and boxes, as follow:
+You can run the following commands to produce masks from different types of prompts including points and boxes, as follow.
+The picture result will be saved to the `output/` directory, with the image name the same as the input.

 1. Box prompt